Foundations of MIMO Radar Detection Aided by Reconfigurable Intelligent Surfaces: Conclusions

-Future works should study the effect of the clutter on the system design and might consider how to point the \glspl{ris} towards multiple distinct spots (e.g, this might be useful for multi-target confirmation or tracking) or towards a wide region (e.g., this might useful for target search).
-Also, the emitted waverforms and the \glspl{ris} phase shifts could be jointly designed, so as to conveniently focus both the radar transceiver and the reflecting surfaces towards specific (not necessarily the same) regions.
+Future works should study the effect of the clutter on the system design and the joint design of the emitted space-time waverforms, the \glspl{ris} phase shifts, and the receive filter; also, they might consider how to point the \glspl{ris} towards multiple spots (widely or closely spaced).
+Moreover, the impact of the mutual coupling among the \gls{ris} elements and among the RIS and radar arrays should be investigated; initial efforts in this direction have been done in~\cite{Gradoni-2021,Qian-2021}, where a circuit-based end-to-end model is developed for a \gls{ris}-aided communication channel; however, the \gls{ris}-aided radar channel may be substantially different, as it entails additional hops and passes through a non-cooperative object (namely, the target).
 Future developments might also investigate applications involving a high-resolution radar where the direct and indirect echoes have resolvable delays or a passive/opportunistic radar exploiting an \gls{ris} to redirect the signal emitted by another (possibly non directional) source.
-A farther research line is studying if and how the estimation of the target parameters and the resolution of closely-spaced objects can improve in the presence of nearby \glspl{ris}.
-Finally, the use of active \glspl{ris} have recently been proposed for future 6G wireless communications~\cite{ActiveRIS2021}, and their potential in the context of radar systems remains to be investigated.
+A farther research line is studying if and how the estimation of the target parameters and the resolution of closely-spaced objects can improve in the presence of \glspl{ris}.
+Finally, the use of active \glspl{ris} have been recently proposed for future 6G wireless communications~\cite{Larsson-2021,ActiveRIS2021}, and their potential in the context of radar systems remains to be investigated.